Daiz-/openxcom-namegen/README.md

 ```

 By default, the namefiles will be placed into a `SoldierName` directory.
 After generation, you can simply copy the directory to your `[OpenXcom Path]\data` directory - you'll probably want to back up the original `SoldierName` directory first!

+**IMPORTANT:** It is recommended that you use the nightly builds for this, as they support namelists without last names.
+You can use the `-s/--stable` flag to generate namelist files for the latest stable (0.9), but your soldier names will end in two empty spaces in that case.

 ## Namefile

 Your namefile (`names.txt` by default) should have the following format: